 You need to make sure there are no prepayment penalty fees.

 You may be eligible to have some portion of your loans forgiven if you work in public service.
 Learn about our loan forgiveness programs.

 It is unlikely that your lender will offer a loan forgiveness program.

 Free help is available at 1-800-4-FED-AID and on our websites.

 The Consumer Financial Protection Bureau's private student loan ombudsman may be able to assist you if you have concerns about your private student loan.

 Alternative Loan Code of Conduct

 UAA is unable to provide guidance as to which alternative loan best meets your specific needs and does not endorse or recommend any alternative education (private) loan company.
 The University of Alaska Anchorage receives no benefits from any lender.
-See the University Alaska Anchorage Financial Aid Code of Conduct for further information.
+See the University Alaska Financial Aid Code of Conduct for further information.